rumspeed/simple-side-tab/readme.txt

 = New feature =
 * Filter added to modify output of tab text (see FAQ)
+* Filter added so the tab display can be turned on and off conditionally (see FAQ)

 It's easy to use and simple to set up.
 From one simple settings screen, you can: